 The above example shows that Arsenal have been given a -1.0 handicap, meaning they basically start the game 1 goal down.
 Norwich has been given a +1.0 handicap meaning they start the game 1 goal up.

-It’s worth noting at this point that if the game finishes a draw after the handicap some bookmakers do refund bets.
-You will need to check the terms and conditions prior to betting for each bookmaker as they will vary.
+It’s worth noting at this point that if the game finishes a draw after the handicap some bookmakers do refund bets, but you will need to check the terms and conditions for each bookmaker prior to betting as they will vary.

 Asian Handicap Betting

 Another way of handling the possibility of a draw is to eliminate it all together.
 When an Asian Handicap is applied to football betting, the handicap that is used contains a fraction of a goal such as +1.5 or -1.5.
 In this scenario a draw is impossible, as a player cannot score half a goal.